 Students embarking on this course will have varying degrees of knowledge and experience.
-If a process being described is unfamiliar to you, it may be worth reading forward a few Lessons to see if it is covered there.
+If you are experiencing difficulties you may consider attending a short course described on the inside cover of these lessons.

-Do not be concerned if an exercise is taking longer than you expected or you have to start again.
-This is not uncommon, and even the most experienced horologists can make mistakes and have to cut their losses by starting again.
+Do not be concerned if an exercise is taking longer than you expected or you must start again.
+This is not uncommon, and even the most experienced horologists can make mistakes and must cut their losses by starting again.
 We want you to learn from your mistakes; by doing it again you will learn far more than if you just submit a sub-standard exercise for assessment.
 Practice, and lots of it, is the essence of all practical work, and when it goes wrong it is best to pause and read the directions again before starting afresh.